Myndex/apca-introduction/analysis.md

 variants.
 As we can see, they correlate in both cases, but the modified WCAG 2.x contrast is much closer._

 These scatter plots are non-sensical and illustrate nothing cogent.
-ANd then the maths appear to be weighted to minimize the actual differences.
+And then the maths appear to be weighted to minimize the actual differences.
 Importantly, xi used log scales to hide the differences. xi created several versions of these charts, none of them being instructive nor salient.

 .